Clickteam: History

-Before co-founding Clickteam, François Lionet was the programmer of STOS BASIC, a programming language released in 1988 for the Atari ST, and AMOS BASIC, a more advanced language released in 1990 for the Commodore Amiga.
-Both of these have since been released in open-source form on the Clickteam corporate website.
+Before founding Clickteam, François Lionet was the programmer of STOS BASIC, a programming language released in 1989 for the Atari ST, and AMOS BASIC, a more advanced language released in 1990 for the Commodore Amiga.
+Both of these have since been released in open-source form on the Clickteam organisation website.
 Yves Lamoureux was also a successful game developer prior to co-founding Clickteam, working with multiple companies on games.